michal-roubalik/michal-roubalik/README.md

 **Quant Developer | Mathematical Optimization (MILP) | PhD in Power Engineering**

-I specialize in building high-performance optimization engines and data pipelines for the energy sector.
-My work focuses on translating complex mathematical formulations (MILP, ODE/PDE) into production-grade software using **Python** and **C++**.
+I specialize in building high-performance optimization engines and data pipelines for the energy and financial sectors.
+My work focuses on translating complex mathematical formulations (MILP, Stochastic Modeling, ODE/PDE) into production-grade software using **Python** and **C++**.

 Currently bridging the gap between **Scientific Computing** and **DevOps** (Docker, OpenShift).